Travel.State.Gov > International Travel > Country Information > Nepal International Travel Information

 Requirements for Entry:

 You may request:

-Visa fees are payable in USD.
-Money-changing and ATM services are available at the airport, but credit card payment is not a reliable option.
+Visa fees are payable in U.S. dollars.
+While money-changing and ATM services are available at the airport, credit card payment is not a reliable option, and ATM machines occasionally malfunction.
 Tourists may stay no more than 150 days in any given calendar year.
-See the Embassy of Nepal or Department of Immigration websites for additional visa information.
+Foreigners may generally arrive on a tourist visa and then visit the Department of Immigration headquarters in Kathmandu to change to another visa type.

 Other Visa Categories:

 Check with the Department of Immigration for visa details and the online application for various types of visas, including student and work visas.
 Your purpose of travel will dictate what category of visa you will need to obtain.

 Requirements for Exit:

 Travel across the Nepal-China Border:

 You may encounter immigration difficulties with Chinese authorities when traveling across the Nepal-China border on land in either direction.
 Chinese authorities often require U.S. citizens and other foreign tourists to organize "group" tours through established travel agencies as a prerequisite for obtaining visas and entry permits into Tibet.
 Chinese authorities have occasionally closed the border, especially around the anniversary of significant events in Tibet.
 For current information on border crossing status, check with the Embassy of the People’s Republic of China in Nepal.
 Please read the Department of State’s travel information for China and check for current regulations on entry into Tibet.